 There are many security threats beyond the challenges discussed here.
 As the world of information technology continues to shift and evolve, there will always be new risks that challenge even the best CIOs and CISOs.
 However, it’s worth looking at these three specific obstacles because they all represent challenges from the organizational side of security, rather than specific attacks that may quickly evolve or disappear over time.
 As such, these structural challenges are barriers to effective security policies that have persisted much longer than some of the newer viruses and schemes.

 Technology leaders who spoke with the National CIO Review have taken many steps to effectively barricade their organizations against both internal and external threats.
-Beth O’Rorke of Blue Cross Blue Shield of Massachusetts said that “We have made dramatic steps forward to secure our foundation and continue to put key capabilities in place.”
+Beth O’Rorke, former CIO of Blue Cross Blue Shield of Massachusetts, said that “We have made dramatic steps forward to secure our foundation and continue to put key capabilities in place.”
 Dennis Yang of the MPAA told us, “One of the most important goals for any CIO is security.
-To that end, we have been looking at the next generation of firewall, antivirus and DDoS protection.”
-There are nearly countless examples of good security practices by industry-leading CIOs, and these leaders show ways to address external, internal and structural challenges to their goals.
+To that end, we have been looking at the next generation of firewall, antivirus, and DDoS protection.”
+There are nearly countless examples of good security practices by industry-leading CIOs, and these leaders show ways to address external, internal, and structural challenges to their goals.